-During each Sharks home game, the Sharks Foundation hosts auctions at the booth located at the North Entrance on the Concourse Level.
+During each Sharks home game, the Sharks Foundation hosts auctions at the booth located at Section 118 on the Concourse Level.
 Items can range from autographed replica jerseys and framed puck packages to Zamboni Rides and Stick Kid Nights.
 Several special auctions will also take place throughout the season.
 With the exception of the Holiday Wish List Night, these special auctions will be held in the Blind Auction format.
 For detailed information on the auction format, please click here.

 Will the Sharks Foundation donate tickets or signed items to my non-profit organizations?

 While the Sharks Foundation provides monetary funding to various community groups throughout Santa Clara County, many organizations are often in need of in-kind items for fundraising purposes (silent auctions, raffles, etc.).
 The Sharks Foundation cannot provide groups with these types of items.
 Groups seeking an in-kind donation must contact the

 The San Jose Sharks and the Sharks Foundation are generally not able to provide tickets to San Jose Sharks games or other events occurring at SAP Center, either for fundraising or group outing purposes.
 On the limited occasions when tickets are available, only current and past Sharks Foundation Grant Recipients are eligible.
 Groups will be contacted at the discretion of the Sharks Foundation and may not requests specific events.

 What if I have a question that wasn't addressed in the FAQ's?

 If you have a question regarding the Sharks Foundation that wasn't answered in the FAQ's, please contact us here and we'll be sure to get back to you.